ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 An HTTPS client MAY participate in STH Pollination without fetching proofs.
-In this situation, the client receives STHs from a server, applies the same validation logic to them (signed by a known log, within a validity window) and will later pass them to a HTTPS server.
+In this situation, the client receives STHs from a server, applies the same validation logic to them (signed by a known log, within the validity window) and will later pass them to a HTTPS server.

 When operating in this fashion, the HTTPS client is promoting gossip for Certificate Transparency, but derives no direct benefit itself.
 In